nerdius/kicad-library/README.md

 4. Click OK.
 5. Now you can place the components from this library.

-##### Using an individual symbol

-If you want to import a symbol into an already existing library instead, you can do the following:
+**If you want to import an individual symbol into an already existing library instead, you can do the following:**

 1. Go to KiCad and load the schmatic library editor.
 2. Select your working library and create a new component in there.